How to prepare for sleep deprivation

 1 8.3-oz. can of RedBull® 80 mg|

 1 piece of Stay Alert® chewing gum 100 mg|

 1 tablet of NoDoz® 200 mg|

 1 16-oz.
 Starbucks PikePlace® Roast coffee 330 mg|

-Caution: High doses of caffeine from (caffeine-containing) beverages have led to the doubling of caffeine-related emergency room visits from 2007–11.
-These events typically (but not always) involve consumption of large amounts of caffeine by individuals who are especially sensitive to the effects of caffeine.
+CAUTION: High doses of caffeine from caffeine-containing beverages have led to the doubling of caffeine-related emergency room visits from 2007–11.
+These events typically (but not always) involve consumption of large amounts of caffeine by individuals who are especially sensitive to its effects.

 NOTE: Use of trademarked name(s) does not imply endorsement by the U.S. Army but is intended only to assist in identification of specific products.